 London Advanced Therapies has launched a second call of the Collaborate to Innovate fund, which offers a focused and intensive end-to-end solution for SMEs working in advanced therapies with specific R&D needs.

 Funded by the Research England Connecting Capabilities Fund and match-funded by European Regional Development Fund (ERDF), the scheme helps define those needs, then matches them to expertise in Higher Education Institutes and delivers research collaborations with the aim of leading to innovative advanced therapies products.

 Each of the participating SMEs in the scheme will receive support to help them tap into academic expertise and key capabilities from the university delivery partners up to a value of £150,000 which is paid for by the programme.
 Collaborate to Innovate round 2 is managed centrally by MedCity and delivered through the following academic delivery partners of London Advanced Therapies:

 - University College London

 - Imperial College London.

-Target SMEs include advanced therapies biotech companies working in the area of gene or cell therapy products, gene engineering, regenerative medicine, supply chain, vector manufacturing, and specialist equipment companies and related technology.
+Target SMEs include advanced therapies biotech companies working in the area of gene or cell therapy products, gene engineering, regenerative medicine and vector manufacturing.

 - Are SME-driven